 You’re going to study for your finals that is going to be held next week.
-But you are also a social butterfly and your phone’s constantly notifying you of the likes you received, the messages you got and the comments you wanted.
+But you are also a social butterfly and your phone’s constantly notifying you of the likes you received, the messages you got, and the comments you wanted.
 One small peek into your phone results in an hour of indulgence.
 And you waste one hour not studying and lagging behind.

 Remove all your distractions.
 Place your phone where you won’t be able to reach them while you study.
 If having a computer in your room distracts you, shift it somewhere else.
-My brother would have difficulties having a computer right in front where he studied.
+My brother would have difficulties having a computer right in front of where he studied.
 So he shifted it to another room.
 If your study room is in a place where there is a lot of noise, go somewhere silent.
 Avoid distraction at all costs.

 Congratulations!
 You have finally completed your task on time.
 You haven’t procrastinated.
 Now it is time to reward yourself.
 Why?
 Rewarding yourself after you completed something will reinforce the habit and you are likely to beat procrastinating.
-Here’s a real life example taken from the book “Steve Jobs” by Walter Issacson:
+Here’s a real-life example taken from the book “Steve Jobs” by Walter Issacson:

 When Steve Jobs was in elementary school, he would get bored with his lessons.
 In fourth grade, his teacher Imogene Hill saw this and took action.
 She would give Jobs a workbook containing math problems in it.
 She promised to give him a lollipop if he returned her the workbook with mostly correct answers.
 This made Jobs enjoy learning and later he would do the work without anything in return.

-So you see, reward can really reinforce a habit.
+So you see, a reward can really reinforce a habit.
 So if you can beat procrastination once, reward yourself.
 If you follow the “Pomodoro” technique, you reward yourself with a break.
 There is another way you can reward yourself.
 It is called “Temptation bundling”.

 Temptation bundling is a concept that came out of behavioral economics research performed by Katy Milkman at The University of Pennsylvania.
-The strategy suggests that you bundle a behavior that is good for you in the long-run with a behavior that feels good in the short-run.
+The strategy suggests that you bundle a behavior that is good for you in the long run with a behavior that feels good in the short run.
 That is, you say to yourself: Only do [thing you love] if you do [ thing you procrastinate on ].

 Examples can be: Only chat with my friend if I finish doing the homework.
 Only go to the movies if I complete the workout.
 Find out more about temptation bundling here.

 “To err is to human, to forgive is to divine.”
-Many a times, you might not be able to avoid procrastination.
+Many a time, you might not be able to avoid procrastination.
 You will fall into this evil.
 But it is natural for you to do so.
 Don’t worry!
 Don’t feel bad for yourself.
 See where you made the mistake.
 Forgive yourself.
-Studies have shown self-forgiveness can help one develop a positive image of oneself and can prevent further procrastination.
+Studies have shown that self-forgiveness can help one develop a positive image of oneself and can prevent further procrastination.